Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 - a public key which can be placed on any remote system you will access.

 :::callout
-A private key that is visible to anyone but you should be considered compromised, and must be destroyed.
-This includes having improper permissions on the directory it (or a copy) is stored in, traversing any network that is not secure (encrypted), attachment on unencrypted email, and even displaying the key on your terminal window.
+A private key that is visible to anyone should be considered compromised, and must be destroyed.
+This includes having improper permissions on the directory it (or a copy) is stored in, traversing any network that is not secure (encrypted), attached to an unencrypted email, and even displaying the key on your terminal window.
 :::

 The standard location for ssh keys is in a hidden folder in your home directory.
 Best to check if there are any there before creating a new pair, and potentially over writing the old ones!